drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 To obtain boards, the options include ordering a board through PCBWay per the above, or contact me and then click the sponsor button.
 The parts cost at Digikey is USD 36 per board at this writing.
-Preparing an order still takes a few hourse of careful attention since we review all of the files and check for updates in the BOM each time.
+Preparing an order still takes a few hours of careful attention since we review everything and check for updates in the BOM each time.
 <br>